 The master’s program curriculum consists of classroom, laboratory, and clinical practicum courses, including over 1100 hours of supervised experience in direct patient interaction.

 Develop a foundation for your professional skillsIn addition to the necessary coursework, Mary's respiratory therapy program also emphasizes the importance of skills such as therapeutic use of self, ethical decision making, attitudes of service, and respect for others through a curriculum based in Christian, Catholic, Benedictine values.

 Career Outlook for Respiratory Therapists

 Respiratory therapists are essential members of the modern healthcare team and work in collaboration with physicians and other health professionals in adult and newborn intensive care units, hospital emergency rooms, outpatient rehabilitation clinics, sleep-related breathing disorders clinics, and in the home.
 In addition to treatment, respiratory therapists perform complex diagnostic and monitoring procedures to assist physicians in devising an appropriate care strategy.
 In the home, outpatient, and community settings, respiratory therapists provide education to patients and families in the day-to-day self-management of chronic respiratory conditions such as asthma and chronic obstructive pulmonary disease (COPD).

-The U.S. Department of Labor projects that employment of respiratory therapists will grow 19 percent from 2012 to 2022, faster than the average for all occupations, due in part to the growth in the middle-aged and elderly population.
+Employment of respiratory therapists is projected to grow 23% from 2016 to 2026, faster than the average for all occupations.* This is due in part to the growth in the middle-aged and elderly population.
 The University of Mary Respiratory Therapy master’s degree program outcomes (including attrition, job placement, and graduate credentialing success) can be compared to the outcomes of all accredited programs in the United States at the CoARC website.